The Impact of Social Isolation on Mental Health

 Talk to a Professional

-Types of Self-Care Important Health Benefits
+Types of Self Care Important Health Benefits

-Start a journal-writing out your thoughts at the end of each day can be incredibly therapeutic.
+Starting a journal-writing your thoughts at the end of each day can be incredibly therapeutic.
 It need not be pages and pages containing the details of everything that happened that day, just a couple of paragraphs about the day and how you felt about it is sufficient.
 The idea is to get it out of your head and onto the paper.
 It is usually best not to go back and read what you have written as the point of this exercise is to release it from your mind.

 Critical voices When you look in the mirror do you notice all the things you don’t like?
 Do you wish you were slimmer, more beautiful, more healthy?
-How would life be different if you were able to look in the mirror with acceptance, joy and love?
+How would life be different if you could look in the mirror with acceptance, joy and love?
 Every day when you look in the mirror consider repeating a more positive mantra like ‘I look beautiful today and smile.
 You might feel silly, you might not believe what you are saying, or you might think what is the point?
 The idea here is to start creating a healthier judgement of ourselves and to feel good.
 Try doing this for a month and notice how you feel about yourself.